 Many theologians have perverted the simple and righteous words of God.
 Jesus rebuked the Pharisees for not exercising proper krisis/judgment with Israel.

 To judge, is to set things right.
 Men can only make feeble attempts at doing this properly, but when God Almighty sets His hand to “set things right,” they will be set right!
-Just as God has brought many of us to our knees for the sins we have committed, so will God bring this whole world to repentance.
+Just as God has brought many to their knees for the sins committed, so will God bring this whole world to repentance.
 It will be emotionally traumatic and painful, but it will be a good thing.

 And so Gehenna fire is clearly seen as a way in which Jesus judges sinners, and specifically, the sins of the eyes, hands, and feet.
 Gehenna fire IS JUDGEMENT.
 God’s judgement is righteous judgement.